LuisHenryGT/LuisHenryGT.github.io/content/authors/admin/_index.md

     date_end: 2021-05-30
     summary: |
       Responsibilities include:
-      - Applied machine learning to operating room data (patient demographic, anesthesia used, etc..) to optimize and enhance orthopedic surgery efficiency
+      - Applied machine learning to operating room data to optimize and enhance orthopedic surgery efficiency
-      - Developed a mathematical model for a 6 degrees of freedom (DOF) mobile C-arm and a 4-DOF operating table as an integrated kinematic chain to support research in computer-assisted interventions
+      - Developed a mathematical model for a 6 degrees of freedom mobile C-arm and a 4-DOF operating table as an integrated kinematic chain to support research in computer-assisted interventions

 # Skills
 # Add your own SVG icons to `assets/media/icons/`